Snowflake Mason Jars – Stamped Snowflake Mason Jars.

 How To Make Snowflake Mason Jars

-Snowflake Stamp (I found mine at the craft store)
+Snowflake Stamp (I found mine at the craft store but here are some similar rubber stamps I found on Amazon at this link)

 Paint (I used chalking paint for the surface and white craft paint for the snowflakes)